It’s fairly common to update your iPhone every few years as new models are released with additional features and better performance.

 Our guide continues below with additional information and pictures for these steps.

-How to Hard Reset an iPhone 11
+How to Hard Reset an iPhone 11 (Guide with Pictures)

 The steps in this article were performed on an iPhone 11 in iOS 13.1.3.
 However, these steps will also work on other iPhone models using iOS 13 or iOS 14, such as an iPhone 8, iPhone X or an iPhone 11 Pro Max.
 You can also use these steps to factory reset an iPad using iOS 13.